660 Fifth Avenue: Original facade

 When the building opened, it had a lighting system designed by Abe Feder.
 Described by the Real Estate Record and Guide as a "Tower of Light", the system consisted of 72 reflector lamps mounted on the building's setbacks.
 The light fixtures turned 666 Fifth Avenue into what architect Robert A. M. Stern characterized as "a landmark that received wide comment".
 The system was capable of 9.7 million candlepower.
 It was so bright that, from September to November 1959, the system was completely darkened to prevent interference with bird migration.

 A prominent 666 address was emblazoned on the top of the building when it opened.
 In 2002, the 666 address on the side of the building was replaced with a Citigroup logo after Citigroup became the building's largest tenant.
 Although similar signage normally would not be allowed in Manhattan, the signage was permitted under a grandfather clause since the original 666 signage was erected before the ban was enacted.
 While some groups such as the Municipal Art Society took no issue with the signage change, preservationists including Stern condemned it as flaunting and ahistorical.
 The three "6" digits from the original sign were placed in storage in case they were ever needed.

 Renovated facade

 Between 2020 and 2022, the facade of 660 Fifth Avenue was replaced as part of a renovation designed by Kohn Pedersen Fox.
 The new facade consists of windows extending the full height of each story, measuring 11 ft tall and 19 ft wide.
-These panels would not contain any mullions.
-Each panel is cut from a single pane of glass.
-The glass panels would contain insulation, as opposed to the original facade, which was not insulated.
-The new facade would also triple the amount of window space at 660 Fifth Avenue.
+These panels do not contain any mullions, and each panel is cut from a single pane of glass.
+The glass panels contain insulation, as opposed to the original facade, which was not insulated.
+The new facade triples the amount of window space at 660 Fifth Avenue.
 According to owner Brookfield Properties, these would be the "largest unitized windows in North America".
 The renovation also includes terraces on the three sides facing the surrounding roads.
-These terraces are being installed on the 8th, 10th, 11th, and 15th stories.
+These terraces are on the 8th, 10th, 11th, and 15th stories.